bonigarcia/selenium-webdriver-java/README.md

 This repo has been implemented as a multi-module project (using [Maven] and [Gradle] as build tools) composed of tests based on different frameworks: [JUnit 4], [JUnit 5] (alone or extended with [Selenium-Jupiter]), and [TestNG].

+## Table of contents

+[Hands-On Selenium WebDriver with Java] is organized as follows.
+All the examples presented in this book are available in this repo, organized by packages corresponding to each chapter.

+Part I. Introduction
+1. A Primer on Selenium
+2. Preparing for Testing

+Part II.
+The Selenium WebDriver API
+3. WebDriver Fundamentals
+4. Browser-Agnostic Features
+5. Browser-Specific Manipulation
+6. Remote WebDriver

+Part III.
+Advanced Concepts
+7. The Page Object Model (POM)
+8. Testing Framework Specifics
+9. Third-Party Integrations
+10. Beyond Selenium

 ## Practice site

 This repo also contains a [Practice site], i.e., a representative set of sample web pages used as the system under test (SUT) in the Selenium WebDriver test examples.
 This site is hosted using [GitHub Pages].